wbcmedia/wbcmedia.github.io/draft.md

 - Ella leaves down the aisle

-**_Lord Naff_** : Oh this is terrible, what am I to do, I was supposed to be going on the grouse shoot tomorrow.
+**_Lord Naff_** : Oh this is terrible.
+What am I to do?
+I was supposed to be going on the grouse shoot tomorrow.
 Oh, oh no, I'm getting one of my headaches!!!

 **_Hildegaard_** : Headaches?
 No idea do you have about headaches.
 My head has been aching for over 400 years.

 **_Lord Naff_** : I'm sorry, I didn't mean to offend.
 Might I enquire what happened, I mean how you lost the err...

 **_Hildegaard_** : (ANGRILY) I don't like to talk about it.
 (SOFTLY) I vant to talk about US.
 Allow me to introduce myself.
 Queen Hildegaard of Hockflugenstein at your service I am being.
-If you are needing anything...and I MEAN anything...
+If you are needing any-sing...and I MEAN any-sing...

 **_Lord Naff_** : Queen Hildegaard?
 THE Queen Hildegaard?
 Feared across the lands of The North, ruler of the Sweinstein Empire, undefeated in battle, The Killer Queen???

-**_Hildegaard_** : Oh, I'm quite nice, when you get to know me.
+**_Hildegaard_** : Oh, I'm kvite nice, ven you get to know me.

 - Norman walks up the aisle